FreeTAKTeam/FreeTakServer/README.md

 ## Community

-If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as FreeTAKServer is in continuous development.
+If you have any issues don't hesitate to [open an issue](https://github.com/FreeTAKTeam/FreeTakServer/issues), as FreeTAKServer is in continuous development.
 To discuss with the developer team you may use:

-To discuss with the developer team:

 - Visit the ATAK subreddit
   <https://www.reddit.com/r/ATAK/>